Waterford-Robotics/COR-V-scouting-app/README.md

 # COR-V Indev

 ## Important Note
 COR-V is currently an in-development project.
-This app currently does not work and it is not recommended to install either the executable or .apk until a stable version is avaliable.
-Version B.0.1 is expected to release around Week 1
+This app currently does not work and it is not recommended to install either the executable or .apk until a stable version is available.
+Closed Beta B.0.1 is expected to be released around Week 1

 ## Getting Started